quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC defines an error code space that is used for error handling at the transport layer.
-QUIC encourages endpoints to use the most specific code, although any applicable code is permitted including generic ones.
-Applications using QUIC can define an error code space that is independent from QUIC or other applications (see, for example, {{Section 8.1 of QUIC-HTTP}}).
+QUIC encourages endpoints to use the most specific code, although any applicable code is permitted, including generic ones.

+Applications using QUIC define an error code space that is independent from QUIC or other applications (see, for example, {{Section 8.1 of QUIC-HTTP}}).
 The values in an application error code space are reused across connection-level and stream-level errors.